ArmerJacob/ArmerJacob.github.io/index.md

 As a piece of coursework i was tasked with creating a 2D simulation with basic physics.

-## DnD Initiative Calculator:
+## Wordsearch solver

+## Whois lookup

-## Other Projects:
+## Other Personal Projects:

-These are some other non-programming projects that i pursue mainly out of an interest and love for them.
+These are some other programming and non-programming projects that i pursue mainly out of an interest and love for them.

+### DnD Initiative Calculator:

 ### Youtube Channel: